The health of the breed

 This will be discussed in this section, so you, as the buyer of a puppy, are well informed in this respect as well.

 Deafness occurs among Dalmatians.
 This is however not the only breed in which deafness occurs, and there are breeds, such as the Argentine Mastiff, in which the percentage of puppies born deaf is much higher than in Dalmatians.
 Globally, clubs and breeders of Dalmatian have been paying attention for years to reducing deafness.
-An experienced breeder recognises a deaf puppy in the litter when they’re between three and four weeks old.
-In breed clubs, these puppies are usually put to sleep.
-After all, a deaf puppy can be a danger to its surroundings.
+An experienced breeder recognizes a deaf puppy in his litter between 3 and 4 weeks.

 The puppies that can hear from one ear are much more difficult to recognize.
 These puppies react actually quite normal.